gladcolor/Git-and-Vi-tutorial/README.md

-# How to programm profassionally?
+# How to program professionally?

 For mini-project2 in IS601001, mostly by Huan Ning.